 Luckily, I know something about rabbits having bought four of my own in Thailand, so could tell her the ‘special breed’ rabbit she had just fallen in love with was a regular Thai rabbit ie: a mix of a number of breeds and not ‘special’ at all.

 She finally got her ‘special rabbit’ for less than 10 bucks.

 That is why, before you go looking at a pet in Thailand, make sure you know the average cost of each particular pet, as well as the specific breed you are looking for.

 If you want a Labrador and know dogs like that shouldn’t be more than $300, you won’t end up spending $1,000 just because you fell in love with one and thought the price was ‘fair’.

 Do You Want Thoroughbred or Mongrel? – You can buy just about any type of pet in Thailand, from dogs that are made up of about 50 different breeds to pedigree cats with all their papers.
 Decide what you want before buying.

 Remember too, if you do not mind having a non-thoroughbred dog or cat, for instance, you are much better adopting one of the many thousands of street animals to be found all over Thailand.

-When I bought my rabbits, I made sure I could keep them in my apartment, and that’s where they’ve been ever since.
+When I bought my rabbits, I made sure I could keep them in my apartment, and that is where they have been ever since.
 That means my air conditioning, in hot months, increases by more than $50 a month but, with the other option being they live outside on my balcony and par-boil to death, I took that into consideration before I bought them.